shakoor7882/CI-CD-using-Jenkins-Sonarqube-ECR-and-ECS/README.md

 Using **Continous Integration** helps us to tackle the issue by quickly building and running tests on the whole source code and quickly surfacing any errors for correction. **Continous Deployment** then helps us to quickly deploy the updated changes of the application without any delay.

 In this project we are going to setup a code pipeline script using Jenkins which fetches the source code, builds it, scans the code using Sonarqube, uploads the artifact to Amazon ECR repository and finally deploys it on Amazon ECS.
-This project uses the source code of vprofile-application; a Java application intended to be a social media platform.
+This project uses the source code of application; a Java application intended to be a social media platform.

 ## Tools/Services Used
 - _Jenkins_ : A CI CD tool used worldwide for software development purposes.